Does Medicare Cover Colorectal Cancer Screenings?

 Medicare covers screenings for beneficiaries as young as 50.
-About 90 percent of colorectal cancer happens in people 50 or older.
+About 90% of colorectal cancers happen in people 50 or older.

-The U.S. Centers for Disease Control and Prevention recommends people be routinely screened for colorectal cancer starting at age 50.
+The U.S. Centers for Disease Control and Prevention recommends routine screening for colorectal cancer starting at age 50.
 The American Cancer Society recommends that even people at average risk for colorectal cancer start screenings at 45 — even for people at average risk for developing the disease.